Yu-Jack/pulumi-arc/README.md

-This is a simple demo how to use tsconfig paths with multiple services in only one repo.
+This is a simple typescript demo how to use tsconfig paths with multiple services in only one repo.